bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive design is a more fluid and overall higher quality design method that uses media queries to change the design pattern to fit the real estate available to it.
+It also has a faster loading speed.
+It is the most preferred way to build a website but it is also more time consuming.

+Adaptive design has multiple fixed layout sizes.
+When the site detects the available space (max-width for example), it selects the layout most appropriate for the screen.
+So, when you open a browser on the desktop, the site chooses the best layout for that desktop screen.
+It can seem a little clunky and load more slowly though.

 2. Describe what it means to be mobile first vs desktop first.

+To be 'mobile first' means to start by coding for mobile access first and then for the desktop version of a website.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It lets you work with factors of (approximately) 10px, which makes rem calculations much easier.
+It makes for an easier conversion from pixels to rems.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is basically using a special programming syntax to make writing your css (or other code??) easier.
+With the LESS preprocessor, it makes writing the code more intuitive by allowing you to nest selectors and use javascript elements when writing your css.
+It gives the power of javascript to your css.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept by far is the ability to use mixins and variables.
+It's going to make things so much easier to not have to repeat my code or go back and copy and paste hex codes for colors a million times.

 ## Task 3: Set up your preprocessor